 It’s hot this summer.
 The kind of hot that makes for perfect days of swimming in a cool pool, eating watermelon, and throwing together simple dinners with summer veggies.
 The season is also the right time to do a little patio refresh to keep your outdoor space somewhere you’ll want to be even in the peak heat of the day.

 Here are some of the must-have hottest summer trends we’re seeing in outdoor design and decor this year.

 This summer is all about embracing the summer heat, tempering it with bold graphics in cool colors.
 We’re loving old-style Florida vibe with large palm fronds decorating the front of pillows.
 Don’t need any additional greenery on your patio?
 Think fun colors and bold prints.

 And don’t forget to choose cushions and pillows in weatherproof fabrics.
-Sunbrella material not only stands up to fading, it also protects against water and other elements.
+All-weather performance fabric not only stands up to fading, but it also protects against water and other elements.
 Just give it a quick spot clean every once in a while to keep it looking fresh.

 Think blue-and-white striped beach chairs and sunshades, along with white or ivory touches, reminiscent of the chairs and umbrellas set along the French Riviera beaches.

 We love eclectic, unexpected elements in an outdoor space.
 Add a rough-hewn wooden bench to a dining table.
 Place a knotty piece of driftwood you picked up off the beach on your coffee table.
 Arrange an old shutter with chippy paint as a privacy screen.

 Mixing and matching materials takes a space from visually plain to interesting.
 Bring in seashells from your last vacation, add a vase of branches to a side table.
 All these little touches add an organic feel and nuanced texture to a space.